awwright/http-progress/draft-wright-http-patch-byterange.md

 If the client does not know or care about the final length of the document, it MAY use `*` in place of complete-length.
 For example, `bytes 0-11/*`.
 Most random access writes will follow this form.

 Other "Content-" fields in the patch document have the same meaning as if used in the headers of a PUT request.

+Servers SHOULD NOT accept requests that begin writing after the end of the resource.
+This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
+For example, writing at byte 601 of a resource where bytes 0-599 are defined; this would leave byte 600 undefined.

+Servers that accept sparse writes MUST initialize unwritten regions to not disclose contents of prior writes.
+This is equivalent to another client or the server writing out any regions that haven't been written by the client; future specifications may define a way for the server to list uninitialized regions, for the client to act on, without needing to perform this step.

 ## The multipart/byteranges media type